United States Electoral College: Appointment by state legislature

 Legislative appointment was brandished as a possibility in the 2000 election.
 Had the recount continued, the Florida legislature was prepared to appoint the Republican slate of electors to avoid missing the federal safe-harbor deadline for choosing electors.

 The Constitution gives each state legislature the power to decide how its state's electors are chosen and it can be easier and cheaper for a state legislature to simply appoint a slate of electors than to create a legislative framework for holding elections to determine the electors.
 As noted above, the two situations in which legislative choice has been used since the Civil War have both been because there was not enough time or money to prepare for an election.
 However, appointment by state legislature can have negative consequences: bicameral legislatures can deadlock more easily than the electorate.
 This is precisely what happened to New York in 1789 when the legislature failed to appoint any electors.

 Electoral districts

 Another method used early in U.S. history was to divide the state into electoral districts.
 By this method, voters in each district would cast their ballots for the electors they supported and the winner in each district would become the elector.
 This was similar to how states are currently separated into congressional districts.
-However, the difference stems from the fact that every state always had two more electoral districts than congressional districts.
-As with congressional districts, moreover, this method is vulnerable to gerrymandering.
+The difference stems from the fact that every state always had two more electoral districts than congressional districts.
+As with congressional districts, this method is vulnerable to gerrymandering.